BarrettFrost/Smart_menu-project/readme.md

     - A add/edit page: the user could add the information of particular food item into the menu, which includs the name of food, food calories, and set if this food contains meat, nuts and gluten...the user could also edit those information in a page that has the memory of privious food information
     - A registration page: also we implement REGISTER function this time in the main page.
     ![Image](https://github.com/BarrettFrost/Smart_menu-project/blob/master/desktop_videos/version%203.png)
     In this version 3.0, we use the select function to implement further functions, like EDIT/DELETE.
-If the users doesn't select an item before edit/delete dishes, the system would have a warning - to remind the users that
+If the users doesn't select an item before edit/delete dishes, the system would have a warning - to remind the users that nothing has been selected.